-The 2020 season will be Alan's seventh season with the Sea Dogs and tenth in professional sports.
-Alan got his start in the industry as a public and community relations intern with the Maine Red Claws, where he spent four seasons.
-At the end of his second season with the Red Claws, he came on board with the Sea Dogs as the guest services representative, a job he enjoyed for two seasons before transitioning into the ticket office in the coordinator role.
-Alan is entering his second season as the ticket office coordinator and still loving every minute that he spends at Hadlock Field… even in the off-season.
+The 2023 season will be Alan's tenth season with the Sea Dogs.
+Alan got his start with the Sea Dogs as the guest services representative, a job he enjoyed for two seasons before transitioning into the ticket office in the coordinator role.
+He was promoted to Director of Business Development in the fall of 2022 and is still loving every minute that he spends at Hadlock Field… even in the off-season.